MyriamFentanes/katacoda-scenarios/rhpam-7-workshop/business-policies-decisions-scenario/use-case-overview.md

 So the first bifurcation point gives Pecunia corp the ability to gain loyalty with strategic customers and avoid cost, this scenario is Automatic vs Standard Processing.
 The requirement for automatic chargeback qualification is:

-- _Automatic processing is only available to customers with a Gold or Platinum status._

 <img src="../../assets/middleware/rhpam-7-workshop/business-central-cc-dispute-processing-automated-chargeback.png"  width="600" />